September 10, 2020

 It’s time to spice up your mealtime routine—this Whole30 Buffalo Vinaigrette Dressing & Marinade has a little heat and a little tang.
 Without gluten, sugar, or GMOs, we’ll be serving it up on salads, steaks, or tacos.

 Stay tuned for one additional Whole30 dressing and dipping sauce, their Secret Sauce, which is coming soon.
 And while you’re shopping for diet-friendly pantry essentials, add our new Thrive Market Condiments to your delivery order.
-They’re Whole30-compliant, paleo-friendly, and range from Organic Red Sriracha to Organic Golden BBQ Sauce.
+They’re Whole30-compliant, paleo-friendly, and range from sriracha to BBQ sauce.

 For Urban, a successful Whole30 is best paired with genuine acts of self-care.
 “Finding pockets of routine and reliability amongst so much uncertainty can help you find your footing as the seasons shift,” Urban says.
 “Dedicate a few moments in the morning to self-care before looking at your phone or put meal prep back into rotation.”